andreaspreuss/cms-4/public/src/how-to.md

 <!--
-title: How to
+title: Customize
 order: 4
 -->

-# How to add custom functions
+# Customize Vestibulum

 ## Start with an example